lowrycito/handbook/pages/study-manual-general-handbook-25-temple-and-family-history-work.md

   * Temple and family history consultants.

+All who attend, including the youth, counsel together as equal participants.

 The purpose of these meetings is to:

   * Coordinate efforts to implement the ward temple and family history plan (see 25.2.6).